einervonvielen/mushrooms/README.md

-# Find your friends on a map
+# Find your Friends on a Map

 * runs in every modern browser
 * very easy to use